Database Builder with Postback URL

 DBB Postback only works when the app-user has Internet connectivity.
 Also, use it only when you need to add or edit the data associated to the scanned barcode value.
 If you simply want to add values to a validation database then you should use Pattern Validation option which can work online or offline.

 Primary Use Cases

-- One Service to build and continuously update the same database: With the built+update use case, app users can post DBB Scan Records to the DBB Destination Database and can be continuously update the DBB Response after any scan as/if necessary.
+- One Service to build and continuously update the same database: With the add + update use case, app users can post DBB Scan Records to the DBB Destination Database and can be continuously updated the DBB Response after any scan as/if necessary.
 Typical applications include asset tracking with status updates (location, condition, disposition); student/member/employee record updates; and inventory management with location and quantity updates.

 Definition of Options